arnognulf/monorail/colors/000_README.md

 Enter text to search for a specific theme

-To select dark mode, call:
+To select dark or light mode, run:

-monorail_gradient --dark
+monorail_dark
+monorail_light

 To select a custom fore- and background color, call: